isomerpages/edb-pix/_build-your-team/Relocate key employees/Overview.md

 description: Overview of Relocate Key Employees
 third_nav_title: Relocate key employees
 ---
-## Relocating Key Employees to Singapore
+## Relocating key employees to Singapore

 There are several key considerations companies have to address when relocating key employees to Singapore: